All Episodes

 Day number 223.

-Now, remember the FBI raid on Project Veritas journalist homes.
+Now, remember the FBI raid on Project Veritas journalists' homes.

-We deep we're deeply troubled by the reports the Department of Justice obtained secret electronic surveillance orders requiring sweeping disclosure of all content of communications associated with Project Veritas email accounts, including attorney client communications,
+The Department of Justice obtained secret electronic surveillance orders requiring sweeping disclosure of all content of communications associated with Project Veritas email accounts, including attorney-client communications.

-compounding these concerns, all government suppressed information about the existence of the electronic surveillance orders, even after the investigation became public knowledge, and the district court appointed a special master to supervise uh prosecutors' access to Project Veritas's sensitive materials.
+Compounding these concerns, all government-suppressed information about the existence of the electronic surveillance orders, even after the investigation became public knowledge and the district court appointed a special master to supervise prosecutors' access to Project Veritas' sensitive materials.

 But anyway, the government must immediately suspend its review of materials obtained pursuant to its electronic surveillance orders and fully disclose the extent of its action so that the court can consider appropriate relief.

-Uh Project Veritas and James O'Keefe uh announcing all of this, discussing what has happened.
+Now, let's go back, Project Veritas and James O'Keefe announcing all of this, discussing what has happened.

 In November 2021, the FBI raids our homes and seizes 47 electronic devices, including cell phones, laptops, and thumb drives.